'DWTS': Sailor Brinkley-Cook Shows What Full Week of Rehearsal Can Do

 "Dancing is like acting," Bruno instructed.
 "You have to play the part."

-The model told declared to viewers that she's set on taking the judges' notes to heart next week -- if they vote her there.
+The model declared to viewers that she's set on taking the judges' notes to heart next week -- if they vote her there.

 Sailor told ET during rehearsals earlier this week that she was set on winning the mirrorball for her mom, Christie Brinkley (who just got her cast off after her arm injury forced her out of the competition last week).